PhoenixBureau/MagnusMotive/website/Cellular-Fractal-Structures.rst

 Cellular Fractal Structures
 ===============================

-Cellular fractal structures are one of the basic design motifs of Eumirion.
+Cellular fractal structures are one of the basic design motifs.

 - Cellular